Nonprofit Fraud in a Small Town

 We also hasten to add that audits are not tasked with finding fraud and may not uncover fraud even if it exists.
 More likely an audit will uncover problems in the organization’s processes (internal controls) which could allow fraud and accounting errors to happen.

 Auditors are required to obtain an understanding of an organization’s internal controls so they can plan the audit.
-Good internal controls increase the chances that errors and fraud will be discovered and corrected in the normal course of day-to-day operations.
+Good internal controls increase the likelihood that errors and fraud will be discovered and corrected in the normal course of day-to-day operations.

 Auditors communicate significant problems found with an organization’s internal controls to the board.
 More serious problems go into a management letter while other concerns may be communicated verbally.
 If United Way of Santa Rosa County had had an audit, it may have brought internal control issues to the attention of the board and possibly would have uncovered the fraudulent activity.